 In the summer of 2013, as a newly vetted disciple of science, I enrolled as a full-time non-traditional adult student at the University of Pittsburgh (Pitt).
 I originally enrolled with the intention of getting a B.S. in Astronomy & Physics, then later changed to a B.S. in Natural Sciences because of time and financial restraints associated with being a non-traditional adult student.
-I graduated on May 1, 2016 and received a B.S. in Natural Sciences (planetary science focus), a B.A. in Media and Professional Communications, and a Certificate in Digital Media.
-The two degrees (B.S. and B.A.) were chosen so I could make a career out of science public outreach, education, and communication, and because of my love for the arts.
+I graduated in April 2016 and received a B.S. in Natural Sciences (planetary science focus), a B.A. in Media and Professional Communications, and a Certificate in Digital Media.

 Most of my time at Pitt was spent taking science and math intensive courses to fulfill a study tract for my Natural Sciences degree, which very closely paralleled Pitt’s Geology degree.
 I also took some astrophysics courses required for the B.S. in Astronomy and Physics.
 This study tract allowed me to fulfill my interests in astronomy and planetary science within a time frame reasonable for a returning adult non-traditional student with limited time and finances.
 A list of relevant science courses is located on this page.